espressif/esp-matter/examples/zigbee_bridge/README.md

 idf.py -p <port> build flash monitor
 ```

-The ZigBee Bulb will be added to the ZigBee Network and a dynamic
+The Zigbee Bulb will be added to the Zigbee Network and a dynamic
 endpoint will be added on the Bridge device.
 You can read the parts list
 again to get the dynamic endpoint ID.